AledPeart/Aled-Garfield-Photography/TESTING.md

 ## HTML and CSS Validation

-While developing I have regularly validated ny HTML and CSS using [W3C Markup](https://validator.w3.org/) and [CSS Validation Service](https://jigsaw.w3.org/css-validator/).
+While developing I have regularly validated my HTML and CSS using [W3C Markup](https://validator.w3.org/) and [CSS Validation Service](https://jigsaw.w3.org/css-validator/).
-Errors and Warnings that were highlited to me that I addressed during the project were:
+Errors and Warnings that were highlighted to me that I addressed during the project were:
 * Image filenames containing capitals
 * Missing closing </div> tags
 * __section__ tags that did not have an __h1__ or an __h2__ as a direct child